Jurisdiction of Saskatchewan Courts

 Where a child is habitually resident depends on that child’s particular situation.
 It usually means living in a place for a period of time and intending to remain in that place indefinitely.
 For children it is the intention of the person who has the legal right to make decisions that is considered.

 There are two different Acts that can be used to apply for a support order.
 Married couples who are asking for a divorce use the Divorce Act.
 Unmarried people and married couples who are not asking for a divorce use The Family Maintenance Act.

 Married spouses can ask for support or a change in interim support as part of a divorce application started in the province they reside in regardless of where the other party lives.
 If the other party does not live here the court will make a provisional order that then needs to be confirmed by the court in the province where the other party lives.

 However, if the parties are divorced and the other party lives in another province, the other party can ask to have an application for support or for a change to a final support order heard using the provincial inter-jurisdictional process.
 Even if the other party does not request this the court can decide that this process should be used.

 Parties who are not married or who are married but are not asking for a divorce must apply for support or a change to support under The Family Maintenance Act.
 If the paying party does not live in Saskatchewan you must apply to the Inter-jurisdictional Support Orders Unit here.

-A Queen’s Bench Court in Saskatchewan can make orders concerning any family property that is in Saskatchewan.
+A King’s Bench Court in Saskatchewan can make orders concerning any family property that is in Saskatchewan.
 In making these orders they can also take into consideration the value of any family property outside of Saskatchewan.